 1. Help your customers with a Gift Finder

 For the majority, finding the perfect gifts for the whole family and friends can turn out to be one of the toughest tasks of the year.
 Some might panic and buy products that have no value or purpose for the receiver.
-To avoid this, creating a simple Gift Finder can be a great way to promote your products.
+To avoid this, creating a simple Gift Finder as part of your holiday marketing strategy can be a great way to promote your products.
 Plus, it’s a great way to improve the shopping experience of gift buyers.
 Moreover, it will draw people to your products and will guide them through their buying journey.
 For instance, your business is selling cosmetics, which are one of the most popular gifts during the holiday season.
 However, the offer of different types of cosmetics can be quite overwhelming for your customers.
 Thus, an Interactive Gift Finder can help you to break the barrier and lets your customers easily find the perfect gift for their loved ones.

-Related article: 11 outstanding Interactive Holiday Gift Guide examples
+Related: 12 outstanding Interactive Holiday Gift Guide examples

 2. Offer gift cards